 Capital losses occur when you sell capital property for less than you bought it for.
 Since capital gains are taxable, it follows that losses should be deductible.
 However, there are special rules in place that you must follow.

 Deductibility of Losses

-Capital losses occur when your proceeds of disposition of capital property is less than your adjusted cost base.
+Capital losses occur when your proceeds of disposition of capital property are less than your adjusted cost base.

 - Generally, your proceeds of disposition are what you sold the property for less any costs associated with the sale.